For the summer of 2018 and the 2018-2019 academic year.

 USE OF SCHOLARSHIPS AND STIPENDS

 Sigma Delta Pi scholarships MUST be used solely for the purposes stated above, i.e. for study in Costa Rica (summer 2018), Ecuador (July 2018) or Spain (July 2018).
 The $2500 stipends must be used solely for the program and terms described in the accepted application, and only during the summer of 2018 or the 2018-19 academic year.
 These awards may not be used for research purposes, , but they may be used for internships only if framed within an academic, credit-bearing course..
 The scholarships to Costa Rica, Ecuador and Spain may not be used to participate in established college or university-sponsored/directed study abroad programs; however, the $2500 stipends may be used for such programs.
 Permission will not be made to alter any of these stipulations.
 Possible transfer credit must be coordinated with the student’s college or university, not with Sigma Delta Pi.
-Ineligible are applications that propose to use the $2500 stipend for study in a country that meets the criteria for a U.S. Department of State “Travel Warning”.
+Ineligible are applications that propose to use the $2500 stipend for study in a country classified as Level 3 or above by the U.S. Department of State (exceptions considered for study abroad destinations/programs approved by the applicant’s home college/university).
 If the program proposed for a $2500 stipend is cancelled for any reason, the award will automatically be null and void as well and may NOT be applied to any other program.

 RESPONSIBILITIES OF WINNERS